habi/blog/content/posts/2007/2007-05-10-joost-invitations-update.md

 - technospeak
 ---

-is anyone still interested in [joost](http://joost.com/) invitations i can provide you with a bunch of them, just leave a comment!
+is anyone still interested in [joost](https://web.archive.org/web/20070510/http://joost.com/) invitations? i can provide you with a bunch of them, just leave a comment!

 **update:** i'll keep inviting util i've sent out 100 invitations.

+**update2:** done!
-**update2:** done! from now on, you only get an invite, if you send me a nekkid picture of you, or go [here](http://joost.com/presents/gigaom-newteevee/)... comments are now closed on this post.
+from now on, you only get an invite, if you send me a nekkid picture of you, or go [here](https://web.archive.org/web/20070510http://joost.com/presents/gigaom-newteevee/)... comments are now closed on this post.